How massive holes in Berlin help fight water shortages – DW – 08/06/2024

 Building underground wastewater storage facilities

-Nine of these facilities have already been completed, including under Mauerpark, a popular hangout spot in the district of Prenzlauer Berg, where part of the Berlin Wall once stood.
+Nine of these facilities have already been completed, including one under Mauerpark, a popular hangout spot in the district of Prenzlauer Berg, where parts of the Berlin Wall once stood.

 The largest inner-city wastewater basin is still in the making.
 It will be more than twice the size of the one at Mauerpark.
 At 30 meters (98.4 feet) deep in the ground, the circular concrete basin will hold nearly 17,000 cubic meters of rainwater once it's completed by 2026.
 That's equivalent to almost seven Olympic-sized swimming pools.